 Sunday Worship 9:45am with Sunday School

 We believe in God, Father, Son and Holy Spirit.
-We are named for Paul, the apostle of Christ who took the message of the gospel -- that God has set us free from sin and death -- to the farthest reaches of his world.
+We are named for Paul, the apostle of Christ who took the message of the gospel -- that God has set us free from sin and death -- to diverse communities.
 In doing this he was rejecting notions of national, religious and cultural separations and preached a message of equality between sisters and brothers in Christ.
 He founded churches that were spiritually active, socially concerned and united across old divisions.

 We are rich in history and actively engaged in today's social and ethical issues.
 Through it all we rejoice in our blessings and seek to be a community of faith and support.